What time is Doctor Who on TV?

 When is Doctor Who coming back to TV, and what time is it on?

-The next episode of Doctor Who, Chris Chibnall’s Arachnids in the UK, will air on Sunday 28th October on BBC1 at 7.00pm.
+The next episode of Doctor Who, Chris Chibnall’s The Tsuranga Conundrum, will air on Sunday 4th November on BBC1 at 7.00pm.

-This marks a slight change from the last two episodes of the series, which both aired at 6.55pm, and makes it the latest start for the series this year (the first episode aired from 6.45pm).

-The episode will star guest actors Shobna Gulati and Chris Noth alongside Jodie Whittaker and her team, and will follow strange spider activity in Sheffield.
+The episode will star guest actors including Suzanne Packer, Brett Goldstein and and Ben Bailey Smith, and sees the Tardis team stalked by a terrifying monster inside a futuristic hospital.

 What does this mean for the Doctor Who Christmas special?